NLog/NLog.Targets.Network/src/NLog.Targets.OpenTelemetryHttp/README.md

 NLog `OpenTelemetry` target for exporting log events to an OpenTelemetry Collector or any OTLP/HTTP-compatible endpoint.

+Primarily for applications that already use NLog, and do not have the full OpenTelemetry SDK pipeline configured.

 If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
 See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting).

 See also: